-Fear, shame, and uncertainty, all those words serve to describe the behavior of a person who has been emotionally abused in the past.
-Those who have experienced traumatic experiences by ex-partners tend to keep silent about their past, and not express their fears, because they fear being judged and not being understood.
+Fear, shame, and uncertainty, all those words serve to describe the feelings of someone who suffer emotional abuse in the past.
+Those who have been through traumatic experiences because of ex-partners tend to keep silent about their past and not express their fears for fear of being judged and not understood.

-We live in a society that is so disconnected from its emotions and isolated from educational resources against emotional abuse, that, many times, a victim does not even know that it is such.
+We live in a society that is so disconnected from its emotions.
+A society that is isolated from educational resources against emotional abuse that; often, a victim does not even know they were abused.

 According to the OASH (Office of the Assistant Secretary for Health)1, abusers are also able to say that they love their partners, to pay attention to them and be helpful in certain moments of the relationship.
-But abusive behavior uses these acts to subdue and confuse the victim.
+But abusers use these acts to subdue and confuse the victim.

-An abuser will not resort to physical violence every day but could resort to other actions such as offenses, manipulation, and threats.
-All of these generate damage to the victim’s mind that, although it may seem surmountable, it is not without the necessary help.
-But what is the solution to identify who was a victim or to help your partner who was a victim?
-First, it is necessary to delve into the subject to get all the answers we need.
+An abuser will not resort to physical violence every day, but could commit other forms of abuse such as offending, manipulation, and threats.
+All of these damage to the victim’s mental health.
+While it is surmountable, it requires the necessary help.
+But how do you identify a victim?
+How can you help your partner who was a victim?
+To get these answers, it is necessary to delve into the subject.

 What is emotional abuse?

-Emotional abuse is a type of abuse that uses verbal and mental means to control, isolate, degrade and devalue a person2.
+Emotional abuse is a type of abuse that uses verbal and mental means to control, isolate, degrade, and devalue a person2.
 Emotional abuse can occur in countless situations and contexts.
-The first image that comes to mind when dealing with emotional abuse will be that of a couple’s relationship.
-But abuse can take the form of workplace bullying, cyberbullying, among other.
+The first image that comes to mind when it comes to emotional abuse is likely in a romantic relationship.
+But abuse can also take the form of workplace bullying and cyberbullying, among others.

-In these cases, physical violence is not necessary to violate an individual, but rather to manipulate him/her, to invade his/her personal space and the person turns to insults to show his/her intentions.
-Women and men who have suffered emotional abuse do not leave all that suffering in the past, instead, if they are able to free themselves from those chains, they will continue to keep inside themselves fear and ”secrets” that will only serve to weaken the current relationship.
+In these cases, physical violence is not necessary to violate an individual.
+Emotional abuse is instead used to manipulate him/her, to invade his/her personal space, and the abuser turns to insults to show his/her intentions.
+Women and men who have suffered emotional abuse do not leave all that suffering in the past.
+Instead, if they are able to free themselves from those chains, they will continue to keep the fear and ”secrets” inside themselves, which will only serve to weaken the current relationship.

 How does emotional abuse begin?

-There is no specific time in which emotional abuse can start.
-Suddenly, it can appear.
-This is the reason why it generates surprise, and why it is believed that it will be a temporary stage through which the relationship is going.
+There is no specific time when emotional abuse started.
+It can appear suddenly.
+This is why it causes surprise, and why it is believed that it will be a temporary stage the relationship is going through.

-The usual abusers’ behavior is to act normally at first.
-Some abusers invest a considerable effort to be a “perfect” Person.
-Being especially loving or caring, offering a lot of
+It is normal for abusers to act normally at first.
+Some abusers invest a considerable amount of effort into being a “perfect” person, behaving especially loving or caring.

-praises, or asking to see each other often is part of their scheme.
+Offering a lot of praise, or asking to see the other person, often is part of their scheme.
 The idea is to create the feeling that they are two against the world.
-But eventually, the abuse is presented as the relationship is established.
-So, leaving or breaking the relationship becomes more complicated.
+But eventually, the abuse presents as the relationship is established, making leaving or breaking off the relationship more complicated.

-Once the idea that there are only two people in her world is implanted, the victim, who will have been isolated from his/her family and friends, will be left resourceless or without other objective perspectives on his/her life.
+Once the idea that they are only two people in the world is implanted, the victim, who will have been isolated from his/her family and friends, will be left without resources or other objective perspectives on his/her life.